 What is the Difference between a Ranch and a Farm?

-To most people, the term farm and ranch are used interchangeably.
+To most people, the terms farm and ranch are used interchangeably.
 Nevertheless, there are some unique features of each.
 Whereas all ranches are farms, not all farms are ranches.
 A farm is a general term that describes a large piece of land primarily used for Agricultural production including dairy farms and crop farms.
 A ranch is a specific type of farm that primarily focuses on the optimal care of animals such as sheep and cattle.